A Comprehensive Guide to VA Disability Ratings

 Understanding how the rating scale operates empowers you to navigate the VA claims process more effectively, ensuring you receive fair and adequate benefits in accordance with the impact of your disability.

-Current Compensation Rates for Different VA Ratings
+Current Compensation Rates for VA Disability Ratings

 10% $171.23